ValentinaPeona/PhysaliaTE2025/Practicals/Practical1_part2.md

 For more comparisons and more details, you can look at this comprehensive [figure](https://link.springer.com/article/10.1186/s13100-024-00319-8#Fig4): *Ramazzottius varieornatus* is on the bottom row.

 ![landscape_plot](figure4.png)

+❗These and more RepeatMasker scripts are present in the installation and you can see the list of them on the [RepeatMasker github page](https://github.com/Dfam-consortium/RepeatMasker/tree/master/util).

 ---